 North America, especially the United States, has always had a turbulent relationship with Formula 1.
-Even though the sport celebrated its 70th anniversary, the number of drivers from Mexico, the United States, and Canada stays relatively low.
+Even though the sport celebrated its 70th anniversary, the number of drivers from Mexico, the United States, and Canada stayed relatively low.
 The most alarming situation is in the States, as no driver has won the race since 1978.
-Additionally, since Alexander Rossi in 2015, no American f1 drivers participated in a Grand Prix.
-As we wait for new faces to arrive from Indycar or some other championship, let's look at the top ten Formula 1 drivers coming from North America.
+As we wait for new faces from Indycar or other championships, let's look at the top ten Formula 1 drivers from North America.
 However, note that we rank them based only on their performance in this championship.

 10. Lance Stroll (Canada)